sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 Enumeration of the possible values for the event type passed to [`HandleWindowEvent`](#classes-gluewindow-handlewindowevent)

-*Note that not all event types are applicable to VBA applications.*
+*Note that not all event types are applicable to VBA apps.*

 | Name | Value | Hex |
 |------|-------|-----|